-- Teach in the UW/HMC Paramedic Training Program.
+- Teach in the Michael K. Copass University of Washington Paramedic Training Program.

-- Carry a radio and participate as medical control physician for SFD and ALNW.
+- Carry a radio and participate as medical control physician for SFD.
 Fellows will also monitor radio communications between the Medic One paramedics and the R2s in the HMC ED, intervening if necessary.